nahlgren/MA_COVID-19/README.md

 ![Plot of population density vs. current COVID-19 cases per capita for Worcester and surrounding cities](https://github.com/nahlgren/MA_COVID-19/blob/master/Worcester_cities_dens_cases.jpg)

-Worcester county appears to be lagging in the timing and strength of decline in new daily COVID-19 cases and deaths compared to other counties.
+Worcester county appears to be lagging in the timing and strength of decline in new daily COVID-19 cases and deaths compared to other counties and the state as a whole.

 ![Worcester county daily new COVID-19 cases and deaths, 7 day average](https://github.com/nahlgren/MA_COVID-19/blob/master/Worcester_county_vs_MA.jpg)